JamesMGreene/gh-cover-letter/OPEN-SOURCE.md

        - [qunit-assert-html][qu/addon-assert-html]:
          A QUnit addon for assertion methods to compare two HTML strings for equality after a normalization process.
        - [qunit-reporter-xunit][qu/addon-reporter-xunit]:
          A QUnit addon for reporting test results in the XUnit format.
 Great for integration with Jenkins CI servers.
+          &nbsp; &rarr; A work in progress.
  - [jQuery][jq/site] &mdash; _jQuery is a fast, small, and feature-rich JavaScript library._ (Perhaps you've heard of it? :wink:)
     - [Official jQuery Team Member][qu/team], "Testing" sub-team
     - Plugin Creator